portlandwebworks/chhs-prototype/README.md

 Numerous open-source technologies have been utilized.
 They include:
 * HTML/SASS/CSS - front-end layout and styling
-* AngularJS 1.5.5 - client site interaction and application logic
+* [AngularJS 1.5.5](https://angularjs.org/) - client site interaction and application logic
 * Node/NPM with Bower+Gulp - Manage JS dependencies and SASS/JS build tasks
-* Spring Boot with Hibernate / JPA and Jersey - server side logic
+* [Spring Boot](http://projects.spring.io/spring-boot/) with [Hibernate](http://hibernate.org/orm/) / JPA and Jersey - server side logic
-* Liquibase - Database schema migration source control
+* [Liquibase](http://www.liquibase.org/) - Database schema migration source control
 * TravisCI - continuous integration
 * MySQL - data storage

 #### J. Deployed the prototype on PaaS
-The PoC has been deployed to Google Cloud Container Engine (https://cloud.google.com/container-engine/).
+The PoC has been deployed to Google Cloud Container Engine [Link](https://cloud.google.com/container-engine/).
-The Container Engine is built on the open source Kubernetes (http://kubernetes.io/) system, providing flexibility to take advantage of on-premises, hybrid, or public cloud infrastructure.
+The Container Engine is built on the open source [Kubernetes](http://kubernetes.io/) system, providing flexibility to take advantage of on-premises, hybrid, or public cloud infrastructure.
 Many cloud providers are working to integrate Kubernetes into their platforms such as Red Hat, Microsoft, IBM, OpenStack, and VMware.
 Kubernetes can also be deployed to Amazon GovClouds.
 Kubernetes also has a number of other benefits such as the ability to automatically scale based on real-time user demand.